contrarianblog/contrarianblog.github.com/_posts/2014-04-05-stop-institutionalising-stupidity.md

     companies might not be happy about hiring people who agree with the above social norm.
-And despite the fact the most people don't have an opinion on most controversial topics, the negative of losing a job for the few who do is so large that it completly negates the measly positives mentioned above
+And despite the fact the most people don't have an opinion on most controversial topics, the negative of losing a job for the few who do is so large that it completly negates the measly positives mentioned above.